mrs34516/MIST-4610-Project-2/README.md

 Visualization #2: Crime Type Count by District
 ![Screenshot (323)](https://github.com/user-attachments/assets/7ae15b66-ecf1-481b-b713-a9686d5f6753)
 Next, we further analyzed crime in these three districts by categorizing incidents by crime type.
 As shown above, although not in the same order for each district, Simple Assualt, Theft From Motor Vehicle, and Drug/Narcotinc Violations were within the top four crime types for each district.
+It is important to note, however, that we did filter to exclude the "All Other Offenses" crime type for each district as this category had the highest incident count for each category but did not provide relevant insight.

 Visualization #3: Start Time vs. Dispatch Time
 ![Screenshot (327)](https://github.com/user-attachments/assets/eb58acbf-bafc-46a2-9a49-dca4baccc88b)